Full coverage car insurance may cost more, but it offers important protection when the unexpected occurs.

 The provider has a low level of customer complaints, with only 3.89 percent of all industry complaints, compared to the similarly sized State Farm, which has 9.01 percent of all industry complaints, according to the National Association of Insurance Commissioners.

 Geico is a highly-reputable insurance company that will provide most customers with an easy and convenient insurance experience.
-Our only complaint is that Geico’s rates are a bit higher than State Farm’s, our number one choice.

 Read our other insurance articles: